 Keeping an eye on players who are prone to receiving a card and team derbies is essential in card betting.

-All bookmakers will offer you an option to bet on red cards.
+Most US legal bookmakers will offer you an option to bet on red cards.
 Although this bet type will rarely be provided on the main page, it isn’t challenging to navigate to it.

 Most online sportsbooks will list card betting under “Cards” or “Cards/Penalties” menus.
 Alternatively, you can also search the player or team name in the bookmakers’ search menu and find the bet you’re looking for there.